ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/observations.md

 | 2022 | London   |                       35 |      25 |
 | 2021 | Cardiff  |                       26 |      18 |

-In this example of a [pivoted shape](../../shape-data/pivoted-shape.md) data set, there are two observation value columns: `Number of Arthur's Bakes` and `Revenue`.
-As you can see, measure and unit information has been configured within the `Number of Arthur's Bakes` column definition, but the separate `Revenue Units` column has been linked to the `Revenue` column through the `describes_observations` field.
-This must be formatted in exactly the same way for csvcubed to recognise the link and generate the correct results:
+In this example of a pivoted shape data set, there are two observation value columns: `Number of Arthur's Bakes` and `Revenue`.
+As you can see, measure and unit information has been configured within the observation column definitions.
+For more information on the configuration options available, please refer to the [unit](./units.md) and [measure](./measures.md) pages:

 ```json
 { ...